Managing conversations

 Ever had to deal with tasks that were not done because they were forgotten?
 Tasks that got lost in the gaps of the proverbial project management cushions, to be found again too late and close to a deadline?
 Codecks features a no-loose ends paradigm 🚀 , which guides many of our design decisions, but here are a couple of key rules:

 • Closable Conversations Conversations in Codecks have a clear start and end point.
-As long as a conversation is not closed by a team member, the topic will be regarded as unresolved and all the active participants will receive slightly annoying reminders to push them towards coming to a conclusion.
+As long as a conversation is not closed by a team member, the topic will be regarded as unresolved and all the active participants will receive reminders to push them towards coming to a conclusion.

-• Threaded Conversations You may have multiple conversations running at the same time on a card.
-This allows addressing different topics with different participants on the same card.
+• Threaded Conversations You may have multiple conversations running at the same time on a Card.
+This allows addressing different topics with different participants on the same Card.
 Less participants often also helps with coming to a conclusion quicker.

 Opting-out

-Unless you’re the owner of a card, you can remove yourself from a conversation, if you don’t have anything to add and don’t want to receive further notification.
+Unless you’re the owner of a Card, you can remove yourself from a conversation, if you don’t have anything to add and don’t want to receive further notification.
 To remove yourself from a conversation click on your own portrait icon on top of the thread.
 Your portrait icon will become grayed out to signal that you were part of the conversation but opted out from further updates.
 Codecks will also add a note to let the other participants know.

 You may return to the conversation by clicking on your portrait icon again.
 Other team members might also add you back into the conversation by mentioning you again.